apache/gravitino/docs/manage-fileset-metadata-using-gravitino.md

 To use fileset, we assume that:

- - Gravitino has just started, and the host and port is [http://localhost:8090](http://localhost:8090).
+ - Gravitino server is launched, and the host and port is [http://localhost:8090](http://localhost:8090).
  - Metalake has been created.

 ## Catalog operations